brygotti/lesfraisestagada/analysis.md

 #### A quick word about articles!

 As we said in the introduction, we want to associate each article to a country.
 But why does this actually make sense?
-Well, if we look at the two graphs below, we can see that almost all atricles among the top20 can be associated to a country (*e.g. English_language to England*).
-The same is true for the bottom20 articles (*e.g. Afghan hound to Afghanistan*).
+Well, if we look at the two graphs below, we can see that almost all atricles among the top 20 can be associated to a country (*e.g. English_language to England*).
+The same is true for the bottom 20 articles (*e.g. Afghan hound to Afghanistan*).

 This motivates our decision to analyse the distributions of those countries within the Wikipedia graph.
 In the end, we are interested in whether players of the Wikispeedia game really tend to click more on articles that are associated with western countries or if this feature is due to the properties of the Wikipedia graph itself.